 This is a great blue-collar business idea.
 Chimney sweeps are often self-taught and can set their own prices and working hours.
 Many people get started after they’ve learned to clean their own chimneys.

 But, some chimney sweeps are certified in the U.S., and these certificates are obtained from the Chimney Safety Institute of America, and the National Chimney Sweep Guild.

 The Advantages of Starting a Blue Collar Side Hustle

-Most of the blue-collar side hustles on our list have relatively low start-up costs, and they’re easy to start.
+Most of the blue-collar side hustles on my list have relatively low start-up costs, and they’re easy to start.
 A side hustle with good earning potential can be turned into a full-time income or business if you gain a reputation for good service and reliability.

 Some people prefer working with their hands over working online.
 If that’s you, there are plenty of options to consider.